 Quitting When in a Positive Situation

 Hopefully, you’re lucky enough to be in a positive personal situation where you’re either leaving because you found a better opportunity, or you’re voluntarily ready for a change.
 In this situation, your focus should be on helping your employer with the transition, and doing all you can to get a positive reference from the situation.

 If you’re quitting after you already have another job offer (ideal situation), you’ll need to coordinate with both your current and future employers to make sure you get the timing right.
 Who knows, you may even have time for a short vacation between the two jobs.

 Quitting When in a Negative Situation

-In this situation, it’s important to be very well prepared and act as collectedly as possible.
+In this situation, it’s important to be very well prepared and act as professionally as possible.
 If there has been a human resources violation by your employer, you should speak to a lawyer to plan the appropriate response.
-When the situation is tense, knowing how to quite a job professionally is extremely important.
+When the situation is tense, knowing how to quit a job professionally is extremely important.
 Get legal advice, know your rights, and be professional at all times.

 Thank you for reading this article outlining the four critical steps about how to quit a job.
-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program.
+CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)® certification program.
 To advance your career, check out the following resources: